Is this funding right for you?

 We can only consider paying the total costs of a project in exceptional circumstances.

-NHMF can help buy anything which is of outstanding importance to the national heritage and either at risk or of memorial character.
+NHMF can help buy anything which is of outstanding importance to the UK's heritage and either at risk or of memorial character.
 For example:

 - works of fine and decorative art